Overview

 sort_by (optional) Allowed variables are date and relevance.
 The default sort is relevance.
 Add sort_by=date to sort by date.

 sitelimit (optional) Limits the results to the subdomains and/or subfolders provided.
 Multiple values can be passed using a space-separated list.
-Example: sitelimit=search.gov/about search.gov/get-started.
+Example: sitelimit=digital.gov/guides.
 The values passed in the sitelimit must be in scope of the Domains list in the Search.gov Admin Center for your search site.

 Faceted search offers a set of filters people can use to narrow their results.
 We support filters for tags, audience, content type, file (MIME) type, and three custom use fields.
 To enable faceted search on your results page, use the parameters below.
 You must set include_facets=true for these parameters to be applied.
 For more context on how we index content into these fields, see our metadata documentation.